Why New Work is the Key to a Sustainable Economy?

 What do you think about, when you think about sustainability?
 Most business leaders associate the word with the environment, the climate, and of course - green technology.
 But solar cells have been invented in 1883, the greenhouse effect has been discovered even earlier (in 1824), and the World Economic Forum was founded more than 30 years ago with the goal to raise awareness about the impact of technology-driven business on the planet.
-So why does it take so long, where do we take too much time, the wrong decisions, unethical ones, where do we fail - as organisations and society to drive change?
+So why does it take so long, where do we take too much time, the wrong decisions, unethical ones, where do we fail - as organizations and society to drive change?
 Exactly: It's all in the workplace!

 Although new work has become just as important as sustainability during the pandemic, most see both trends as separate fields of work.
-The connection between environmental and organisational change is largely underestimated, if not completely overseen.
+The connection between environmental and organizational change is largely underestimated, if not completely overseen.
 But both are connected, even interdependent.
 In fact, the transformation of work is the key to a sustainable economy (hear why in our recent episode of the Make Purpose Work podcast with Daniel Groos and Dorothea Starke from Sharkbite Innovation).

 Sustainable Development Goals (SDGs)